 AI Techniques can help for Identifying Rug Origins

-• Patterns and Colors: Rugswise meticulously analyze the intricate designs and color schemes of your rug.
+- Patterns and Colors: Rugswise meticulously analyzes the intricate designs and color schemes of your rug.
 This process involves breaking down the rug’s visual elements and matching them with known patterns from various regions.

-• Pattern Recognition: AI can differentiate between handmade and machine-made knots by examining their consistency and uniformity.
+- Pattern Recognition: AI will be able to differentiate between handmade and machine-made knots by examining their consistency and uniformity.
 Handmade knots often show slight variations, a testament to human craftsmanship, which our tool can detect and analyze.

-• Accessibility: Rugswise is designed to be easy to use, making rug identification accessible to both enthusiasts and professionals.
+- Accessibility: It has been designed to be easy to use, making initial rug identification accessible to both enthusiasts and professionals.
 Simply upload a photo of your rug to get started.

-• Accuracy and Efficiency: AI can even become more perfect with practice; that is, the more samples it sees, the more accurate it becomes.
-Currently, on the rug types that we could gather more data, we managed to achieve a good accuracy and precision.
-However, the work is still in progress for other rug types.
-Using the power of computer vision is making the process of rug identification quicker and open to everyone.
-This means you can get detailed information about your rug in a fraction of the time, from any location that you are.
+- Accuracy and Efficiency: AI improves with practice—the more samples it sees, the more accurate it becomes.
+For the rug types where we've gathered more data, we've achieved good accuracy and precision.
+However, work is still ongoing for other rug types.
+Leveraging the power of computer vision has made the process of rug identification more accessible.
+With this vision, you can get initial information about your rug in a fraction of the time, from anywhere, and for any further information, you can discuss it with an expert.